-Housing remains a top concern for Londoners.
-As they prepare to elect their next Mayor, it is worth pausing to explore what powers the Mayor actually has to shape the physical fabric of the city.
+While it has been overtaken by coronavirus in the past year, housing remains a priority concern for Londoners.
+As they prepare to elect their next Mayor, we explore what powers the Mayor actually has to shape the physical fabric of the city.
 The candidates will make big promises to tackle the housing crisis, but what are Londoners actually voting for?

 The Mayor of London’s powers over housing and planning are substantial and have grown since 2000.
 The Mayor’s spatial strategy – the London Plan – provides a framework for every planning decision taken in London.
 The Mayor is also able to allocate funds for affordable housing and is a major landowner.
 And the ability to control transport alongside development is the envy of many other city governments, who lack the powers to link infrastructure provision to city-shaping.

 What formal powers and resources does the Mayor have?

 The London Plan – prepared by the Mayor – is the spatial development strategy for London.
 It sets out policies – on everything from car parking to affordability – to which every borough’s detailed land use plan and planning decisions must conform.
 The plan is published in draft for public consultation, and planning inspectors hold public hearings to consider whether they are deliverable and in line with national policy.
 The inspectors’ reports are considered by the Mayor, and by ministers, who can instruct the Mayor to change the plan if it clashes with national policy.